sum1won/summod/README.md

 ###### Gath, Last of the Giants
 ###### Ragha, Dual Kingdom

 ###### Xibalba, Return of the Zotz
 Beastbats 1.44 siege defense from 2.44.

+Chilans Recruited in Caves are STR

+Zotz lances are stone, and cost +1 resources

+Zotz cost a minimum of 8 gold.

 ###### Atlantis, Frozen Sea